Here’s a list of gear and stuff I use to create my music.

 Software & Plugins

 I use Logic Pro X on the Apple iMac as DAW.
 Logic is packed with great sounds and effects, and has some very good native Logic soft-synths and plug-ins.
-Besides Logic I use some third party plug-ins like Waves Aphex Exciter and the J37 ‘Abbey Road’ Tape saturation emulator.
+Besides Logic I use some third party plug-ins like Nexus, Alchemy, Dexed, Alter ego and Arturia Analog V lab.

 On the PC I use sound-editors for some synths, and the usual sample editors and audio programs.
 The conversion of old sample formats, to something that can actually be used on a Gotek USB floppy emulator, can be a real pain sometimes.
 So I use some software tools that make my live easier.